 A family business

-Owned and run by Fergus Little, Cakes & Ale is one of three holiday park businesses within the family.
-Fergus’s father, Peter, first established Cakes and Ale in the 60’s, and now devotes his time to running the Moon and Sixpence Holiday Park, near Woodbridge, The Priory Park, a 100-acre site near Ipswich, is now owned and run by Fergus’s brother James.
+Cakes & Ale is owned and run by Fergus Little, and is one of three Holiday Parks in the family.
+Fergus’s father, Peter, originally opened the park in the 1960s and now runs the Moon & Sixpence Holiday Park, near Woodbridge.
+The Priory Park, near Ipswich, is owned and run by Fergus’s brother James.

 The simplest answer is “cakes and ale” is synonymous with the good life!
 The phrase crops up in Shakespeare’s Twelfth Night and was also the title of the 1930 novel by William Somerset Maugham, a thinly veiled satire on misguided social snobbery.

 Cakes & Ale Holiday Park is situated on what was Leiston Airfield, once occupied by the 363rd Squadron, 357th Fighter Group of the United States Army Air Force.
 They flew long-range escorts throughout Europe during World War II.

 While the airfield area itself has largely been returned to farmland, there is history to be discovered at Cakes & Ale Holiday Park:

 Scale model Mustang displayed outside the “Yoxford Boys” clubhouse dedicated to the memory of the 357th Fighter Group.